The Duellists

+The Duellists is a 1977 British historical drama film which is the directorial debut of Ridley Scott.
+Set in France during the Napoleonic Wars, the film focuses on a series of duels between two rival officers, the obsessive Bonapartist Gabriel Feraud (played by Harvey Keitel) and royalist Armand d'Hubert (Keith Carradine), that spans nearly 20 years and reflects the political tumult of early 19th-century France.
+The film is based on Joseph Conrad's 1908 short story "The Duel".

+The Duellists unanimously won the award for Best Debut Film at the 1977 Cannes Film Festival, and was nominated for the Palme d'Or.
+The Duellists earned widespread acclaim from critics, who praised Scott's direction and visuals, and the film's historical authenticity.
+The fight choreography, by master swordsman William Hobbs, is considered one of the most accurate depictions of dueling in cinema.
+At the 32nd British Academy Film Awards, the film received nominations for Best Cinematography and Best Costume Design.

 Plot

 Strasbourg 1800

 In Strasbourg in 1800, Lieutenant Gabriel Feraud of the French 7th Hussars, a fervent Bonapartist and obsessive duellist, nearly kills the nephew of the city's mayor in a duel.
 Under pressure from the mayor, Brigadier-General Treillard orders one of his officers, Lieutenant Armand d'Hubert of the 3rd Hussars, to place Feraud under house arrest.
 When d'Hubert delivers the order, Feraud takes it as a personal insult and challenges him to a duel.
+D'Hubert does all he can to avoid Feraud's unreasonable demand for a duel but is finally left with no honorable way to avoid it.
 The result is inconclusive, as Feraud gets knocked unconscious before the fight ends.
-While trying to assist him, d'Hubert is attacked and facially scratched by Feraud's mistress.
-As a result of the fight, the general dismisses d'Hubert from his staff and returns him to active duty with his regiment.
+Then d'Hubert is attacked by Feraud's mistress, leaving his face scratched.
+As a result of the fight, the General dismisses d'Hubert from his staff and returns him to active duty with his regiment.

 Augsburg 1801

 The war interrupts the quarrel and the two do not meet again until six months later.
 Feraud challenges d'Hubert to another duel and seriously wounds him.
-While recovering, d'Hubert takes fencing lessons and in the next duel, the men fight to a bloody standstill.
+While recovering, d'Hubert's lover, Laura, takes care of him and encourages him to end the pointless duels.
+Instead he takes fencing lessons from a master swordsman, and in the next duel the men fight to a bloody standstill, too tired to hold their swords.
+They fall to the ground in a wrestle but this is broken apart by the onlookers.
 Soon afterwards, d'Hubert is relieved to learn he has been promoted to captain, as military discipline forbids officers of different ranks from duelling.